Spanish conquest of Iberian Navarre: Cisneros' repression on Charles V's accession

-The Spanish cardinal Cisneros was acting as regent for the newly proclaimed Emperor Charles.
+The Spanish cardinal Cisneros was acting as regent for the newly proclaimed King Charles.
 As such, in 1517 he decreed that all Navarrese castles be pulled down to prevent future resistance.
 Prominent Navarre figures who had stood up for the Navarrese monarchs were imprisoned in Atienza or forced into exile.
 The repression was aimed, in Cardinal Cisneros' words, at further "subjugating and constraining [Navarre], so that no one in that kingdom dares or ventures to rebel".

 Mimicking the 1502 royal decision in Castile—the details of the decision are not well known—the Spanish imperial authorities decreed the forced conversion or the expulsion of the Navarrese Muslims living in and around Tudela, probably on 1 May 1516.
 However, by 1516 many of them had emigrated following exactions imposed for decades.
 Muslims emigrated from Navarre until 1520, with many of them settling in Aragon, where they found temporary shelter until their 1526 expulsion.

 The institutional framework of Navarre was preserved following the 1512 invasion.
 Once Ferdinand II of Aragon died in January, the Parliament of Navarre gathered in Pamplona, urging Charles V, aged 16, to attend a coronation ceremony in the town following tradition.
 The Parliament's envoys were met with the Emperor's utter indifference, if not contempt.
 He refused to attend any ceremony and stated "let us say that I am happy and [the proclamation proposal] pleases me".
 Eventually the Parliament met in 1517 without Charles V, who was represented by the Duke of Najera.

 Charles pronounced an array of promises, while Parliament kept submitting grievances and demands for damages to the Emperor, a total of sixty-seven.
 The second viceroy of Navarre, Fadrique de Acuña, was deposed in 1515; probably for passing on the grievances.
 Contradictions in the documents relating to the Emperor's purported oath pledge in 1516 point to a contemporary manipulation of the records.